DigitalVS/Galaxy-Flash-Expansion/README.md

 Extension `.BAS` is for BASIC programs, while `.GTP` extension is support for popular Galaksija file format for machine language programs or combination of BASIC and machine language programs.
 Extension `.BIN` is for raw binary files, `.TXT` is treated the same way as `.BIN` but was added so that user can easier distinguish data saved in the file.

 The path is limited to 36 characters, which is minimum of four directory levels.
 Files can only be accessed in the current directory (eg. "path/filename.txt" is not a valid filename).
 You can move between directory levels using `CD` command, which accepts an entire path (eg. "subdir1/subdir2/subdir3").
 If the path starts with a `/` then it starts from the root, otherwise it is relative to the current directory.
-Command parameter ".." moves current directory one level up, `.` stands for the current directory.
+Command parameter `..` moves current directory one level up, `.` stands for the current directory.

-MS Windows uses the `~` (tilde) character to create the short versions of long filenames but it does not exist on Galaksija.
+MS Windows uses the `~` (tilde) character to create the short versions of long filenames but that character does not exist on the Galaksija.
 Character `>` has been used instead.

 All low level USB subroutines are exposed with a jump table, so that other programs may use it to implement its own data reading and/or writing functionality.

 ### Commands

-There are a small set of commands implemented to handle all necessary communication with USB flash drives.
+Small set of commands is implemented to handle all necessary communication with USB flash drives.
 These commands are:

 | Command | Description
 |------|---------------